 “How about a drink if I knock off work early?” he asked hopefully.

 The translator politely demurred.
-Rule No. 8: Don’t date sources, especially sources with guns.Judith Matloff is a contributing editor to the Columbia Journalism Review.
-She is a veteran foreign correspondent, who teaches a course on conflict reporting at Columbia, and is the author of Fragments of a Forgotten War and Home Girl.
+Rule No. 8: Don’t date sources, especially sources with guns.Judith Matloff teaches at Columbia School of Journalism.
+She is a veteran foreign correspondent.
+Her third book, No Friends But the Mountains, about impoverished mountain people, will be published next March.
+She is also the author of Fragments of a Forgotten War and Home Girl.